OrsoSgravato34/BiomeEvolution/README.md

 ## 📜 License

-This project is open source under the MIT License.
+This project is open source under the Apache License 2.0 License.
 See `LICENSE` for more information.

 ---